JMinyard1335/Bash-Installer/README.md

 ```

-you can add additional metadata if you want but it will not be used by the installer currently.
+You can add additional metadata if you want, but it is not currently used by the installer.

 All dependencies must also have a `tool.toml` file, as that is how this tool works.
 When
 downloading dependencies, they will be installed with the